 In 2017, reductions in child maltreatment cases in Westminster FRC's Orange County community saved the child welfare system an estimated $1.82M; in 2016 this savings was estimated at $1.1M.
 For every $1 invested in Westminster FRC in 2016 and 2017, the Orange County child welfare system saved an estimated $3.65.

 After a formal partnership between Community Partnership FRC and Teller County child welfare was established, the county saved an estimated $2.5M associated with reductions in child welfare cases.
 For every $1 invested in Community Partnership FRC, the Teller County child welfare system saved an estimated $2.92

 The recording and materials from the webinar that launched the reports can be found on the Webinar Wednesday page.

 DEVELOPING FAMILY RESOURCE CENTERS

 The National Family Support Network has developed the Investing in an FRC System of Support Funder Continuum to detail how to develop and fund Family Resource Centers.
 The continuum includes resources available through the NFSN, such as technical assistance and facilitation, to support movement along it.
-Contact the NFSN Director of Training to discuss your technical assistance needs.
+Contact the NFSN Director to discuss your technical assistance needs.